tetra3dprint/HemeraOdyssey/Build_Guide/01_Part_Left.md

 * Loosely fit the pOM Trapezoidal Nut using 2 18mm bolts<br>
 ![07](../img/Part_Left/07.jpg)
 ---
-* Puncture the 3 motor holes using the M3 hex driver<br>
+* Puncture the 3 motor holes using the M3 hex driver due to bridging support<br>
 ![08](../img/Part_Left/08.jpg)
 ---
 * Secure the motor with 3 18mm bolts<br>